- When was the Neuroscience Department established at Wellesley?

 No, students take NEUR100 in the 1st or 2nd terms of the first year, and sometimes even in their 2nd year at Wellesley.
 We encourage students to try and take this during the 1 st year if possible if they think they may want to major in neuroscience.
 But this is not always possible either because of scheduling or enrollment pressures.
 Even if taking NEUR100 is delayed for some reason, we encourage students to come to neuroscience faculty for advising and to take other foundational courses that will make a major possible, even if NEUR100 is taken in the 2 nd year at Wellesley.
 Students also should come to neuroscience functions and get involved in the Neuroscience Club and other activities, if they are interested in the major.

 Yes (see answer above), but it is good to get some advising from a neuroscience faculty member so that other foundational courses in the major are underway.
 If some other requirements have been fulfilled during the 1 st year, a major is very possible even if NEUR100 is taken in year 2.

-There are no expectations of past preparation to join in the Neuroscience Program.
+There are no expectations of past preparation to join in the Neuroscience Department.
 NEUR100 starts at the beginning and will bring all students to a similar level of proficiency, regardless of their backgrounds in science or math.